 “The inauguration is going to be amazing.
 What we’re doing is trying to orient it toward the greatest tribute to America.
 The only peacetime transition of partisan power that ever happens this way.
 The focus for this president, since he is a celebrity, is really on the place, on the people.
 Martin Luther King Day is on Monday, which is going to be a great, epic start.There will be a series of events leading up to Thursday,” said Barrack.

 According to Thomas J. Barrack, President-elect Trump wanted the Inauguration to be about the people, not about him.
-His instructions were that the campaign was over and that his is now the president of all the people.
+His instructions were that the campaign was over and that he is now the president of all the people.

 Commenting on the style of the Inauguration ceremony, Barrack said that Trump will be abiding by tradition. ” In the moment, when you look up that West Capitol entrance, that shift of power in a moment goes from a very strong powerful man of one party to a very strong powerful man of another.
 That cadence and tradition of America allowing the power to change, that is sacred.
 So he’s kept that pretty much the way it is.”